 Best Magnesium Supplements for Heart Health in 2026

 This content is for educational purposes only and is not medical advice.
 These statements have not been evaluated by the FDA.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
 Always consult your healthcare provider before starting any supplement.

 Key Benefits of Magnesium for Heart Health

-Meta-analysis of 34 RCTs (n=2,028) confirmed magnesium supplementation reduces systolic BP by 2.00 mmHg and diastolic by 1.78 mmHg — dose-dependent, causal relationship (Zhang et al., Hypertension, 2016)
+A meta-analysis of 34 RCTs (n=2,028) found magnesium supplementation was associated with reductions in systolic BP (−2.00 mmHg) and diastolic BP (−1.78 mmHg) in a dose-dependent pattern (Zhang et al., Hypertension, 2016)

 Low serum magnesium independently predicts 57% higher cardiovascular mortality in 10-year prospective cohort data after adjustment for all major CV risk factors (Reffelmann et al., Atherosclerosis, 2011)